GroovyMikee/Draughts-game/README.md

 # checkers-game
-simple checkers game with min-max algorithm
+Simple checkers game with min-max algorithm
-This is my app to Bachelor Thesis
+This is my app to Bachelor Thesis game writen in Java